 Adjudication of Penalties is New Concept under Companies Act, 2013.
 In earlier Companies Act, 1956, there were no such provisions like this.
 As all of us are aware that Compliances and governance has been increased under Companies Act, 2013.
-Minor non-compliances like failure to file every resolution or agreement, failure to furnish information about DIN, failure of filling of forms etc are proposed to be brought within the purview of the Special Court, involving imprisonment.
-Such minor offences should be kept out of the Special Court jurisdiction and brought within the purview of adjudication proceedings
+Minor non-compliances like failure to file every resolution or agreement, failure to furnish information about DIN, failure of filling of forms etc ‘Non Filing of MGT-14 within 30 days, Non filing of AOC-4 within 30 days and non filing of MGT-7 within 60 days” are proposed to be brought within the purview of the Adjudication by Registrar of Companies.

 |I.||Who Can adjudicate penalties under the Companies Act, 2013|

 The Central Government may, by an order published in the Official Gazette, appoint as many officers of the Central Government, not below the rank of Registrar, as adjudicating officers for adjudging penalty under the provisions of this Act in the manner as may be prescribed.

 MCA has vide Notification No. S.O.
 831(E) dated 24.03.2015 appointed various ROC’s as adjudicating officer for adjudging penalties in their respective jurisdiction.

 |MCA has vide Notification No. S.O.
 831(E) dated 24.03.2015 appointed various ROC’s as adjudicating officer for adjudging penalties in their respective jurisdiction|